 Restore Your Smile

 At Friddle Dentistry, we offer both traditional and implant-supported dental crowns to restore individual teeth that have been severely damaged or lost.
 Our crowns are made at an exceptional dental lab, and they are crafted from durable and lifelike materials.
-Dr. Cody or Carl Friddle can review your candidacy for dental crowns during a consultation at our Fort Smith, AR, office.
+Drs.
+Carl Friddle or Peyton Aven can review your candidacy for dental crowns during a consultation at our Fort Smith, AR, office.
 Contact us today to learn more about the benefits of this restorative treatment.

 Traditional and Implant-supported Crowns